vegaprotocol/documentation/docs/concepts/vega-chain/data-nodes.md

 * Candle data: Data that corresponds to trades during a certain time period: first trade, highest traded price, lowest traded price

 ## APIs
 For clients to communicate with data nodes, the protocol exposes a set of APIs and methods for reading data.
 Currently there are three protocols to communicate with the data node APIs: GraphQL, gRPC, and REST.

+Querying for data provided through the APIs is the best way to access the information that the data node provides, whether that's directly, or by using a dApp/user interface.

 If you are running your own data node, you can choose to enable any/all of the protocols, to tailor to your needs.
 Data nodes run by validators are expected to provide GraphQL, gRPC, and REST, and reliably serve data.

 <!--
 :::tip try it out